-Torre del Lago is a small town between Lake Massaciuccoli and the sea.
-It's famous as the place where Puccini had a villa and for its summer Puccini festival in the outdoor theater on the lake, one of Italy's top summer music festivals.
+Torre del Lago Puccini is a small town in northern Tuscany near Viareggio, Lucca and Pisa.
+Set between Lake Massaciuccoli and the sea, it's famous as the place where Puccini had a villa and for its summer Puccini Festival in the outdoor theater on the lake, one of Italy's top summer music festivals.

 Marina di Torre del Lago on the sea has a seaside promenade, restaurants, beaches, and discos during summer.
 Lecciona beach is a top gay beach.

 Puccini Festival and Outdoor Theater